MicrosoftDocs/dynamics365smb-docs/financials/marketing-campaigns.md

 ---
-title: Set Up Marketing Campaigns in Financials| Microsoft Docs
+title: Set Up Marketing Campaigns in Dynamics 365| Microsoft Docs
-description: Describes how you can set up and conduct marketing campaigns in Dynamics 365 for Financials to help you identify and attract prospects and retain customers.
+description: Describes how you can set up and conduct marketing campaigns in Dynamics 365 to help you identify and attract prospects and retain customers.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-financials